Family Owned Business Specialist to Present 3 Workshops

 Her first workshop, “The Profitable, Proactive Parts Department” will be in the parts track and will give participants actionable information and tips to bring the parts department to a higher level of productivity and profits.
 See a video preview of the presentation on the convention website.

 “Best Practices for a Family Run Business,” is packed with best practices from over 100 family-run dealerships.
 In this content-rich session, dealers will learn what works – and what doesn’t - when working with family members.
 This session will cover key foundational guidelines for profitable and low-drama family run businesses as well as tips for having family enter and exit the business.
 The session is part of the dealer/GM track and anyone in a family-run dealership or anyone whose dealership is as close as family should attend.
 Watch a video preview online.

 Ziebron’s third workshop, in the service track, is entitled “Keep and Attract Techs.”
 Service managers and dealers attending this presentation will learn best practices for recruitment, onboarding, and employee retention to give their dealership an edge in building a reliable and skilled dealership workforce.

-Companies interested in Vendor Training +Plus, partnership and sponsorship opportunities and exhibitor information should contact Julie Newhouse at (703) 591-7130 ext.
-103 or send an e-mail to firstname.lastname@example.org
+The convention will also feature an expo of the RV industry’s top companies offering products and services to help dealers improve profitability.
+Companies interested in partnership and sponsorship opportunities and exhibitor information can contact Julie Newhouse at (703) 364-5518 or send an e-mail to firstname.lastname@example.org